source-academy/frontend/README.md

 1. Install a stable version of Yarn and NodeJS.
 2. Run `yarn` to install dependencies.
-3. Set the environment variable `REACT_APP_IVLE_KEY` to contain your IVLE Lapi key.
+3. Copy the `.env.example` file as `.env` and set the variable `REACT_APP_IVLE_KEY` to contain your IVLE Lapi key.
-4. Run desired script in `package.json`. `yarn start` starts the development server.
+4. Run `yarn start` to start the server at `localhost:80`.
+Admin permissions may be required for your OS to serve at port 80.

 ## Application Structure